 Waterer and Feeder

 Feed stores sell different feeds for the various stages in chickens' lives.
-There will be a "chick starter," fed for varying amounts of time depending on the feed manufacturer.
-There is a higher-protein layer feed for laying hens.
+Use "chick starter" for hatchlings.
+A higher-protein layer feed is recommended for laying hens.
 For birds raised solely for meat consumption, a "grower/broiler" and sometimes "finisher" feed is used.
 Organic and conventional feeds are available.
-You can also make your own chicken feed.
+You can also make your chicken feed.

+Grit is tiny stones that the birds store in their crop to help them break down food.
 Some feeds have grit included, but if you feed your hens your kitchen scraps (and you should!), or even scratch grains, they'll need grit.
-Grit is simply small stones that the birds store in their crop to help them break down food.
-If your birds have access to a gravel driveway or other source of small stones or sand, you don't need to supplement with grit.
+If your birds have access to a gravel driveway or other small stones or sand sources, you don't need to supplement with grit.

-Pine shavings, straw, and hay are all potential bedding choices for your chickens.
-It's really a matter of personal preference, cost, and availability.
-Some folks feel that straw or hay can encourage insects and lice to breed more than pine shavings.
+Pine shavings, hemp bedding, straw, and hay are all potential bedding choices for your chickens.
+It's a matter of personal preference, cost, and availability.
+Straw or hay is not as absorbent, and some say it can encourage insects, lice, and mold more than pine shavings.